iamaftabshaikh99/mca-sql-course/Basics/02_Creating_Tables/creating_table.md

 # Creating and Managing Databases

 ## Creating a Database
 Before creating tables, you need to have a database where these tables will reside.
-A database is a collection of related data that is organized for easy access, management, and updating.
+A database is a collection of related data organized for easy access, management, and updating.

-To create a new database, use the `CREATE DATABASE` statement.
-Here is the syntax:
+To create a new database, use the following `CREATE DATABASE` statement:

 ```sql
 CREATE DATABASE database_name;
 ```

-## Example: Creating a New Database
+### Example: Creating a New Database

 ```sql
 CREATE DATABASE school;
 ```

-Explanation: This command creates a new database named school.
+**Explanation**: This command creates a new database named `school`.

+---

 ## Listing Existing Databases
-Once you've created a database, you may want to see a list of all existing databases on your server.
-You can do this using the `SHOW DATABASES` statement:
+To see a list of all existing databases on your server, you can use the `SHOW DATABASES` statement:

 ```sql
 SHOW DATABASES;
 ```

-Explanation: This command lists all databases that are currently available on your server.
+**Explanation**: This command lists all databases currently available on your server.

+---

 ## Selecting a Database
 Before creating tables, you need to select the database where the tables will be created.
 You can select a database using the `USE` command: